 Zelenskyy has had a more amicable relationship with Biden even before the American president became his crucial backer in the conflict with Russia, visiting the White House in August 2021.

 When he came to office, Zelenskyy also promised to find a peaceful way to resolve the eight-year conflict in eastern Ukraine with the Russian-controlled separatists there.
 He initially tried to engage with Putin diplomatically but was treated coldly by the Russian leader, who refused to meet or speak with Zelenskyy for months.

 In the year before the war, under pressure politically during the COVID-19 crisis, Zelenskyy had taken a harder line against pro-Russian political factions in Ukraine, including Viktor Medvedchuk, known as Putin's man in Ukraine.

 Russia's military buildup against Ukraine began around the same time Zelenskyy moved to sanction Medvedchuk and TV stations linked to him.

+"We don't need war.
+Not a cold one, nor a hot one, nor a hybrid one," Zelenskyy said.
 "I know that Russian TV won't show my speech.
 But citizens of Russia need to see it.
 They need to see the truth.
-The truth is you need to stop before it's too late," he said.
+The truth is you need to stop before it's too late."